teatall/blog.dastle.net/_posts/2020-04-02-two-asian-americans.md

 ---
 This week I've been thinking a lot about the racism we have yet are having little awareness among ourselves.

 The first story is about Mrs. B, a Vietnamese American.
 Mr. B, her husband, a white man, was one of our foreign teachers when I was in college.
 Both of them speak very good American English.
 Mrs. B was teaching kindergarten kids while Mr. B taught us.
-But one day the kindergarten decided not renew her contract and the headmaster was quite frank about the reason.
+But one day the kindergarten decided not to renew her contract and the headmaster was quite frank about the reason.

 > \- We want the kids to be taught by someone with white skin.